jFury593/German-Traffic-Signs-Detector/README.md

 The database has unbalanced files, so I decided to increase the database, in the classes that have less than 15 samples.

-The increase of images is done in the following way:
+The increase or the creation of images is done in the following way:

 -  Augment borders of image and resize to 80x80
 -  Rotate image